jacksonrayhamilton/custom-promise/README.md

 ### `p.all(collection)`

 Create a promise resolving with values from `collection`.
-Each value in `collection` must resolve with `p.resolve` before the promise resolves.
+Each value in `collection` must be fulfilled by `p.resolve` before the promise is fulfilled.
 If any value in `collection` is rejected, the promise is rejected. `collection` can be an array or an object.

 ## Examples